Is it safe to travel to Sicily? Your holiday rights as Mount Etna erupts

 Can I cancel my holiday to Sicily?

-As the Foreign Office has not warned against non-essential travel to Italy, there will be no special circumstances in place to be able to cancel a trip for a full refund.
+As neither the Foreign Office nor the U.S Department of State have warned against non-essential travel to Italy, there will be no special circumstances in place to be able to cancel a trip for a full refund.

 The conditions for cancelling your trip will be dependent on your holiday provider, so it’s best to contact them if you’re looking to postpone.

-There is no obligation for companies to refund bookings if you want to cancel, and you will not be able to claim on your travel insurance due to safety concerns unless the Foreign Office advice changes.
+There is no obligation for companies to refund bookings if you want to cancel, and you will not be able to claim on your travel insurance due to safety concerns unless government advice changes.

 If you do have travel insurance, some policies include natural disaster cover for an event that prevents you from reaching your holiday destination.
 Check your insurance policies and speak to your insurer to see where you stand.